jnkroeker/chyme/README.md

+### Quick Start

-Set up a vault development server:
+1. Set up a vault development server:

-    `vault server -dev`
+    a. execute `vault server -dev`

+        `brew services restart vault` can clean up and restart vault on Mac

-    put  `Root Token` in .env as `CH_VAULT_STATIC_TKN` ensure vault binary in /usr/local/bin and attached to the PATH in .bashrc `cat ~/.bashrc`
+    b. put  `Root Token` in .env as `CH_VAULT_STATIC_TKN`

+    c. ensure vault binary in /usr/local/bin and attached to the PATH in .bashrc with:

+        `echo $PATH | grep /usr/local/bin` or `cat ~/.bashrc`

-    `export VAULT_ADDR="http://127.0.0.1:8200" so we can run cmd line
+    d. execute `export VAULT_ADDR="http://127.0.0.1:8200" ` so we can run cmd line

-    put the vault address in .env as `CH_VAULT_ADDR`
+    e. put the vault address, http://localhost:8200 , in .env as `CH_VAULT_ADDR`

-    `vault status` to ensure vault server running
+    f. execute `vault status` to ensure vault server running

-    `vault secrets enable aws`
+    g. execute `vault secrets enable aws`

+        this allows us to store AWS secrets in Valut

-    `vault write aws/config/root
-    access_key="..." secret_key="..." region="us-east-1"`
+    h. execute `vault write aws/config/root access_key="..." secret_key="..." region="us-east-1"`

-    with jnkroeker IAM user credentials
+        fill in AWS IAM user credentials

-    `vault read aws/config/root`
+    i. execute `vault read aws/config/root`

-    `vault secrets list`
+    j. execute `vault secrets list`

+    k. provide a role for the Chyme operation to assume that will give access to sqs and s3

     `vault write aws/roles/assume_role_s3_sqs role_arns=<vault_s3_sqs_engineer ARN> credential_type=assumed_role`

-        `arn:aws:iam::966216697299:role/vault_s3_sqs_engineer`
+        this is the ARN for the role you created for this purpose: arn:aws:iam::966216697299:role/vault_s3_sqs_engineer

-    //dont do this if you want to run chyme right away `vault write aws/sts/assume_role_s3_sqs ttl=15m`
+    // dont execute this if you want to run chyme right away
+    l. assume the role by executing `vault write aws/sts/assume_role_s3_sqs ttl=15m`

-Set up a redis development server:
+2. Set up a redis development server:

-    from /usr/bin run `./redis-server`
+    a.
+If running Chyme from Ubuntu, from /usr/bin execute `./redis-server`

+       If running from Mac, redis is installed with homebrew, so execute `redis-server` from anywhere

+    b. if following error encountered:
+        Could not create server TCP listening socket *:6379: bind: Address already in use

+        execute `sudo service redis-server stop` if on Ubuntu

-Set Docker Host environment variable and username in config:
+3. Set Docker Host environment variable and username in config:

-    export DOCKER_HOST="unix:///var/run/docker.sock"
+    a. execute `export DOCKER_HOST="unix:///var/run/docker.sock"`

+    b. ensure the following set in .env:

-    this is the working directory on the local machine. and the user is the user built into the image in the Dockerfile.s
+        this is the working directory on the local machine. and the user is the user built into the image in the Dockerfile

         on Ubuntu desktop it is:

         CH_WORKER_DOCKER_USER='john'
         CH_WORKER_WORKDIR='/home/john/'

         on Mac laptop it is:

         CH_WORKER_DOCKER_USER='john'
         CH_WORKER_WORKDIR='/Users/johnkroeker/'

+4. Build docker image for mov processing

+    execute `docker build . jnkroeker/mov_converter:<version>`

-Run the CLI:
+5. Run the CLI:

     cd ~/go/src/chyme
     `make build`

-Currently supported commands (* = required):
+### Currently supported commands (* = required):

     * `./out/chyme help`

-    --- Open new terminal window for following, remaining commands ---
+    --- Open new terminal window for following commands ---

+#### Indexing S3 Bucket

     `./out/chyme indexer start`

     `./out/chyme indexer ingest s3://{*BUCKET}/{KEY} --filter 'ext/{FILE_TYPE}' --recursion {DEPTH}`

+        Chyme only has a processing template for .MOV files at present.

+            --filter 'ext/mov'

     open redis server with `redis-cli` command

         `KEYS *`

         `SMEMBERS "<key name>"` because the value type at the the key is a SET

+#### Add tasks for processing the indexed bucket in Redis

     --- After ingesting to Redis, start tasker to add tasks to SQS queue ---

     `./out/chyme tasker start`

+#### Start processing the queued tasks

     --- After tasker adds tasks to SQS queue, start worker ---

     `./out/chyme worker start`

+#### Clean up

     Kill redis-server :

         open redis-cli

         `shutdown NOSAVE`

-CHANGELOG:
+### CHANGELOG:

     2020-07-26: s3 url scheme now `s3://<bucket-name>/<key-name>`